Cost of Living in Lake Chapala, Mexico

 What are typical rental prices for expats in Lake Chapala?

 "Renting a nice 1 bedroom apartment in Lake Chapala typically costs between 800-1300 USD per month.
-When renting a larger 2 bedroom apartment, the average cost can range from 1400-1800 USD per month," remarked one expat living in Lake Chapala.
+When renting a larger 2 bedroom apartment, the average cost can range from 1400-1800 USD per month," said an expat in Lake Chapala.

 What appliances are typically included in a rental?